Olimpia Elbląg

-Olimpia Elbląg is a Polish professional football team based in Elbląg, Poland, competing in II liga.
+Olimpia Elbląg is a Polish professional football team based in Elbląg, competing in group I of the III liga.
 It was founded in 1945.

 Facilities

 Olimpia Stadium

-Olimpia has played near Agrykola 8 Street since 1945.
+Olimpia has played near 8 Agrykola Street since 1945.
 There are projects for a new stadium for the team, but there is no decision when the investment will take place.

 Training Camp Skrzydlata

-Since the 1980s Olimpia have had the current training camp which consists of a small number of football pitches (one with an organic lawn).
+Since the 1980s, Olimpia have had the current training camp which consists of a small number of football pitches (one with an organic lawn).
 The club is constantly being modernized, which includes the 2010 renovation.